 ORWACA Insurance Agency, LLC cash is restricted for use by the State of Washington until the premiums are paid to the respective insurance companies.
-No cash was considered restricted as of December 31, 2022 or 2021.
+No cash was considered restricted as of December 31, 2023 and 2022.

 Restricted cash equivalents are designated for the benefit of The Princeton Excess and Surplus Lines Insurance Company ("PESLIC") (see Notes 1 and 6).